locationtech/geomesa/geomesa-tools/README.md

 ## Configuration
 To begin using the command line tools, first build the full GeoMesa project from the GeoMesa source directory with

-    mvn package -P assemble
+    mvn clean install

 You can also make the build process significantly faster by adding `-DskipTests`.
-This will create a file "geomesa-{version}-bin.tar.gz" in the geomesa-assemble/target directory.
+This will create a file "geomesa-${version}-bin.tar.gz" in the geomesa-assemble/target directory.
 Untar this file with

-    tar xvfz geomesa-assemble/target/geomesa-1.0.0-SNAPSHOT-bin.tar.gz
+    tar xvfz geomesa-assemble/target/geomesa-${version}-bin.tar.gz

 Next, `cd` into the newly created directory with

-    cd geomesa-1.0.0-SNAPSHOT
+    cd geomesa-${version}

 GeoMesa Tools relies on a GEOMESA_HOME environment variable.
 Running